ashkanmy/Remote-Sensing/README.md

 ( iii ) Land surface temprature (LST)

 ( iv ) Sea surface temperature products (WST)

+The geometry in which the SLSTR product is measured comprised of two views, (i) the vertical or nadir view and (ii) the rear view with an agle of $55\degree$.
+As a satellite revolves around the earth, its sensor observs a certain portion of the earth's surface.
+The area imaged on the surface, is referred to as the swath.
+The corresponding swath of nadir and oblique views are around $1400$ (km) and $740$ (km).

 # -----------------------
 ## ( i ) Land surface reflectance, full resolution (LFR)